toopher/toopher-ruby/README.md

 To avoid being prompted for your Toopher API key and secret, you can define them in the $TOOPHER_CONSUMER_KEY and $TOOPHER_CONSUMER_SECRET environment variables

 #### Known Issues / Workarouds
 When running the demo code with ruby 1.9.3, you might receive an OpenSSL error stating that the certificate verify failed.
-This is a known issue with rubygems, refer to (http://railsapps.github.com/openssl-certificate-verify-failed.html) for a discussion of the problem and an exhaustive list of potential workarounds.
+This is a known issue with rubygems, refer to [this railsapps page](http://railsapps.github.com/openssl-certificate-verify-failed.html) for a discussion of the problem and an exhaustive list of potential workarounds.
 Here's what worked for us (using rvm and homebrew):
 ```shell
 $ rvm remove 1.9.3
 $ brew install openssl